matteobettini/professional_website/content/authors/kortvelesy/_index.md

 ---
 # Display name
-title: Amanda Prorok
+title: Ryan Kortvelesy

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor
+role: PhD Candidate

 # Organizations/Affiliations
 organizations: